cds-astro/cds-bstree-file-readonly-rust/README.md

 ```

 Remarks:
-* I tested PSQL out of the box, without modiying any parameters
+* I tested PSQL out of the box, without modifying any parameters
 * In the PSQL test, using a PRIMARY KEY for both tables, the result is to be compared with the sorted input in the  BSTree test.

 TODO list